ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 learning agents.
 Currently the focus is on implementing a single high quality implementation of DQN and it's extensions.
 A good summary of the DQN extensions is given in [Hessel et. al (2017) Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/pdf/1710.02298.pdf).

-Creating environments and agents follows a simple API familiar to any users of Open AI gym
+Creating environments and agents follows a simple API familiar to any users of Open AI gym.

 ```python
 import energy_py